Bicycle helmet: is it compulsory for children and adults?

 Finding the right size and ensuring a comfortable fit

 Once the helmet is on, it should not compress or move on your head.
-Tighten the adjustment dial until the helmet is secure yet comfortable.
+Tighten the adjustment dial until the helmet is secure but comfortable.

-The straps should form a "Y" shape under the ears, and the space between the chin strap and the chin should not exceed the width of two fingers.
+The straps should form a "Y" shape under the ears, and the space between the strap under the chin and the chin should not exceed the width of two fingers.

 When should you replace your helmet?